Faith That Leaves Legacy

 He built altars of acknowledgment and altars of worship to Him upon whose promises and provision he was dependent.

 He even placed his own son on the altar, committing his child to the Eternal God's far-reaching plans, because obedience was not a matter of negotiation or delay.
 He surrendered to God the very one he had for so long waited, and loved so very much, entrusting the outcome to the One "who could even raise the dead" (Hebrews 11:19).

 Abraham's faith was not faith because of what he thought or said.
 His faith was authentic faith because of what he did, a direct result of what he genuinely believed.
 And because his "obedience [came] from faith" (Romans 1:5), the Lord was magnified and glorified not only in his life but the lives of those who would follow Abraham's example and "[walk] faithfully"(Genesis 24:40) too.

-Was Abraham completely void of flaws or fears, once God had called him into a relationship with Himself?
+Was Abraham void of flaws or fears once God had called him into a relationship with Himself?
 When you read the Genesis chapters that narrate his story, it's clear that he was not.
-Yet it's also clear that this "man of faith" understood and lived out what James, under the Holy Spirit's inspiration, would pen two thousand years later: that it's by our works, our actions, that we demonstrate the legitimacy of our faith; this is why "faith without works is dead" (James 2:17-18).
+Yet it's also clear that this "man of faith" understood and lived out what James, under the Holy Spirit's inspiration, would pen two thousand years later: that it's by our works—our actions—that we demonstrate the legitimacy of our faith; this is why "faith without works is dead" (James 2:17-18).

-Without question—undeniably without question—Abraham's life was characterized by a fear of the Lord and reliance on faith, evidenced by obedience, and sacrifice.
-Sacrifice of his perspective, his plans, his control of his life, and even his most cherished blessing God had gifted him.
+Without question—undeniably without question—Abraham's life was characterized by a fear of the Lord and reliance on faith, evidenced by obedience.
+And sacrifice.
+Sacrifice of his perspective, his plans, his control of his life, and even the most cherished blessing God had gifted him.